PROMISE 4 PAWS F.A.Q.

 What Does My Adoption Fee Include?

-Your $300-$350 adoption fee includes spay/neuter, microchip and vaccines current to the age of the dog/puppy.
+Your $400-$450 adoption fee includes spay/neuter, microchip and vaccines current to the age of the dog/puppy.
+Adopter agrees for to pay for all future vaccines/medical after signed contract.

 If you adopt a puppy under 6 months old, an additional $50 training deposit will be required and refunded once your puppy has completed training before the 6 month mark.
 This is to ensure all of our puppies are set up for success in their new homes.